Ariana Grande Shared How ‘Remarkable’ It Felt To Be Reunited With Her High Ponytail After A Few Days Apart

 “The pony has also gone through an evolution, and I’m proud of that.
 Old pony?
 I don’t know if she’s that girl.
 But new pony?
 I like her.
 I mean, it’s like a Victoria’s Secret Angel without angel wings.
 It’s still her without them, but when she’s with them it’s like, ‘Ohh, I get it, she’s an angel’,” she said.

-Regardless of how anyone else feels, Grande’s signature high ponytail became her signature look for a reason and Grande has no intention of letting it go.
+Regardless of how anyone else feels, Grande’s signature high ponytail became her iconic look for a reason — and Grande appears to have no intention of letting it go.